 This is part of the Bachelor of Communication Studies.

 Most papers last one semester and are worth 15 points.
 Students must complete 120 points each year (360 points for the entire degree).

 You also choose 30 points from the optional papers listed below or any other paper in the Bachelor of Communication Studies.
-We recommend that you take Screen Narrative Production, an optional paper that explores the use of cameras, sound and editing in creative storytelling.
+We recommend that you take Screen Production Fiction I, an optional paper that explores the use of cameras, sound and editing in creative storytelling.

 Using the latest digital technology, you're responsible for producing or directing a major practical project.
 You learn to work in teams by assisting each other with presentation, production management, interviewing, camera operation and sound recording.